sub-store-org/Sub-Store/README.md

 ### Supported Input Formats

 > ⚠️ Do not use `Shadowrocket` or `NekoBox` to export URI and then import it as input.
 The URIs exported in this way may not be standard URIs.
+However, we have already supported some very common non-standard URIs (such as VMess, VLESS).

 - [x] Proxy URI Scheme(`socks5`, `socks5+tls`, `http`, `https`(it's ok))

   example: `socks5+tls://user:pass@ip:port#name`

 - [x] URI(AnyTLS, SOCKS, SS, SSR, VMess, VLESS, Trojan, Hysteria, Hysteria 2, TUIC v5, WireGuard)
+  > Please note, HTTP(s) does not have a standard URI format, so it is not supported.
+Please use other formats.
 - [x] Clash Proxies YAML
 - [x] Clash Proxy JSON(single line)
 - [x] QX (SS, SSR, VMess, Trojan, HTTP, SOCKS5, VLESS)